How to Build a Merger Model

 #3 Valuation of Each Business

 Step 3 of how to build a merger model is a DCF analysis of each business.
 Once the forecast is complete, then it’s time to perform a valuation of each business.
-The valuation will be a discounted cash flow (DCF) model that is also based on comparable company analysis and precedent transactions.
+The valuation will be a discounted cash flow (DCF) model that is also compared and contrasted against comparable company analysis and precedent transactions.
 There will be many assumptions involved in this step, and it is probably the most subjective.
 Therefore, this is an area where having a highly-skilled financial analyst can really make a difference in terms of producing extremely accurate and reliable numbers.

 The steps in performing the valuation include: